fscelliott/docsdonewell/_posts/2025-04-01-llm-assisted-docs-vs-blogs.md

 ````

-Now, I'm aware my interpretation of these results is biased: I'm a documentarian first and foremost, so I hold my docs to a higher standard than I do feature-release blog post announcements.
-That said, for work-a-day technical blog posts,  Claude seems like a reasonable tool.
+So all in all, AI-assisted writing is a yes for blogs and a no for docs.
+Now, I'm aware my interpretation of these results is biased: I'm a documentarian first and foremost, so I hold my docs to a higher standard of accuracy than I do feature-release blog post announcements.
+That said, I'm fairly confident my results also mimick others' experience.
+LLMs are better at writing generalized content and can still fall down in situations where rigorous, detailed accuracy is important.